afni/afni/doc/SphinxDocs/SUMA/Viewer.rst

    .. todo::

       Show example of grid viewing.
+Until that is done, take a look at script :ref:`@ElectroGrid<@ElectroGrid>`

 .. _ Mouse+Keyboard:

 Mouse & Keyboard
 ================

+   This section includes help for mouse (pointer) and keyboard driven interactions with SUMA.

 .. include:: auto_inc/Mouse_Keyb_help.inc